exasol/sqlserver-virtual-schema/doc/user_guide/sqlserver_user_guide.md

 ## Known Issues

-* Select with boolean expressions, such as `SELECT 1 = 1`, `SELECT 1 = 0` or `SELECT TRUE` won't work with this Virtual Schema because SQL Server doesn't support a boolean data type.
+* Select with boolean expressions, such as `SELECT c1 = 1` or `SELECT c2 IS NULL` won't work with this Virtual Schema because SQL Server doesn't support a boolean data type.
+But the same behaviour can be achieved using a `CASE WHEN` expression, i.e. `SELECT CASE WHEN c1 = 1 THEN true ELSE false END` or `SELECT CASE WHEN c2 IS NULL THEN true ELSE false END` as in this case the Virtual Schema will handle the result as an SQLServer BIT type that will be converted to an Exasol BOOLEAN.